linroger/FinanceCompendium/IX. Risk Management/Risk Management and Financial Institutions/Part 6 Regulation/Chapter 25 Basel I Basel II and Solvency II.md

 # Example 25.6

-Suppose that an  $80 million exposure to a particular counterparty is secured by collateral worth$ 70 million.
+Suppose that an  \$80 million exposure to a particular counterparty is secured by collateral worth\$ 70 million.
 The collateral consists of bonds issued by an A-rated company.
 The counterparty has a rating of  $\mathrm{B + }$ .
 The risk weight for the counterparty is  $150\%$  and the risk weight for the collateral is  $50\%$ .
 The risk-weighted assets applicable to the exposure using the simple approach is

 $$